queenkjuul/spotify97/README.md

 1. [Install Node](https://nodejs.org/en/download/prebuilt-installer/current).
 Check this repo's `.nvmrc` for my exact version, but latest is probably fine
 2. Clone this repo, or download and extract the .zip file
-3. Open a terminal in thGe `spotifyclient97/server` directory
+3. Open a terminal in the `spotifyclient97/server` directory
 4. run `cp .env.example .env`
 5. Edit `.env` to suit
 6. run `npm i`